Downtown Activation Plan:

 Downtown Activation Plan

 ASH+LIME worked with the Garland Downtown Business Association (GDBA) to assess the state of their neighborhood.
 After extensive public engagement, we produced a report recommending forty immediately-implementable projects.
 This report included detailed guidelines for implementing the five most highly-recommended strategies, which included leadership coaching, marketing, wayfinding, public space activation and cultural events.
 To our team's knowledge, it was the first action plan of its kind in the United States.

 ASH + LIME, along with Van Meter Williams Pollack and VERDUNITY, worked with various stakeholders to help re-envision the future of the neighborhood known as Old Embree, immediately east of Downtown Garland.
 ASH+LIME's contributions focused on branding, complete street reconfigurations, special events, demonstration projects, and industrial “makerspaces." with a goal to reinvigorate a transit-adjacent, but largely under-invested neighborhood.
 The three-day ‘legacy charrette’ project was part of the Congress for the New Urbanism’s (CNU’s) national conference held in Dallas in 2015.
 A private developer is currently working with the City to revitalize the section of the neighborhood adjacent to the downtown core.

 Duncanville, Texas’ civic center includes a library, senior center, police department, elementary school, and large park, all within a quarter-mile walk of its revitalizing commercial downtown.
 ASH+LIME worked with both the Park and Recreation department and the Library to create a strategy that activates and enhances the town center by improving walkability, wayfinding, and connections to Main Street businesses.
-The plan re-envisioned the City’s two most important clusters of assets as a single unit.
+The plan re-envisioned the City’s two most important clusters of assets as a single district.